maelstrom0x8/gt-express/README.md

 ```
 Replace `<API base URL>` with the base URL of the Spring REST API.

- * Running `yarn dev` to start the development server the application will start automatically in the browser.
+ * Running `yarn dev` to start the development server the application will launch automatically in the browser.

 ## Authentication and Authorization
 The web application uses JWT tokens for authentication and authorization.
 To log in, click the "Log in" button in the top right corner of the application and enter your credentials.
 If you don't have an account, click the "Register" button to create one.